jengalas/thegourmetmoose/_posts/2016-06-08-oatmeal-scones.md

   - dessert
   - breakfast
   - British
+excerpt: "For variations, try adding ½ cup of chopped dried apricots or cherries (or other dried fruit) along with the cooled oats.
+Another excellent combination is ½ cup dried cranberries, and ¾ teaspoon of orange oil added to the milk, cream, and egg mixture."
 header:
   teaser: cranberry-scones-150x150.jpg
 ---

-*For variations, try adding ½ cup of chopped dried apricots or cherries (or other dried fruit) along with the cooled oats.
-Another excellent combination is ½ cup dried cranberries, and ¾ teaspoon of orange oil added to the milk, cream, and egg mixture.*

 ## INGREDIENTS
 * 4½ ounces old fashioned rolled oats